dqhntt/Language_Learning_Sudoku_App/README.md

 	REWARD TO KEEP STUDENTS/USERS MOTIVATED

-	2. I want my students to be rewarded for their effort so that they stay motivated.
+	2. I want my students to be rewarded for their effort so that they stay motivated.<br />
     **Examples:**
 	    -   When the user plays the game for several days in a row, a page will pop up congratulating them for their effort.